Cybersecurity – how Equifax got it so wrong

 This [leak] includes the basic building blocks of identity theft, such as consumers’ names, addresses and Social Security numbers.
 However, the credit monitoring companies also store crucial information about consumers’ loan details, credit cards, child support payments, employment history and much more.

 Late software patch management

-Equifax released a statement blaming the hack on the Apache Struts vulnerability, stating that they were "intensely investigating the scope of the intrusion with the assistance of a leading, independent cybersecurity firm to determine what information was accessed and who has been impacted".
+Equifax released a statement blaming the hack on the Apache Struts vulnerability, stating that they were “intensely investigating the scope of the intrusion with the assistance of a leading, independent cybersecurity firm to determine what information was accessed and who have been impacted”.
 The vulnerability allows remote attackers to execute arbitrary commands via a #cmd= string in a crafted Content-Type HTTP header.
 But, the issue was announced and patched in March 2017.

 The next day after Equifax released its statement, the Apache Software Foundation declared that the data compromise was due to Equifax’s “failure to install the security updates provided in a timely manner”.
 The patch was available from March, and Equifax claims the breach happened between mid-May and July 2017.

 In future, proposed legislation in the United States and the upcoming General Data Protection Regulation (GDPR) in the EU will hold organizations liable for poor software supply chain hygiene.

 Those with leaked records may be entirely unaware of their personal data being with Equifax, let alone compromise.
 Most of the database may have had no direct dealing with Equifax, which gets the majority of its data from banks and credit card providers, rather than its ‘customers’.

 This has led to a worse reaction from the public and press than most large-scale breaches because people feel that it is a breach of their privacy to have their personal data stored without their consent.